Luxury Tuscany, Italy: A Journey for the Soul

 “Rest!”
 “Lay Down and Rest My Child” “Let the light from the light house shine on you.”

 I continued down the rocky road until I came upon the main square of Montestigliano in Tuscany, near Siena.
 All was quiet and no one was around.
-I looked up to see the image of the moon against the black ink sky, then I made my way to the chapel, just to take a peak inside to see what or who was calling me.
+I looked up to see the image of the moon against the black ink sky, then I made my way to the chapel, just to take a peek inside to see what or who was calling me.

 At dawn, I had snuck out of my room in Villa Pipistrelli, a restored farmhouse on the Montestigliano estate, to get my first glimpse and a few shots of this glorious place.
 I wanted to be ready for the good light of the morning for photographs.

 It was Easter Sunday and it had been years since I had even stepped foot into a church.
 With my camera in hand, I took some quick photographs.
 I loved the color of blue in this photograph of the chapel.

 Relieved to feel the presence of God in these Tuscany rolling hills and this tiny chapel, it was soothing for my soul.
 It seemed as if the walls of this chapel held the hopes, dreams, and sorrows of families past.
 I knew I could not be the only one who had been weary of my life’s journey.
 I thought of the generations of others who had passed through here before me.

 I was looking for gold in the darkness and somehow found it here as the stillness came over me.
-Held in the palm of my hand was five small petals from a flower I had clenched earlier and I scattered them in the air, releasing the anxiety of being lost and now found.
+Held in the palm of my hand were five small petals from a flower I had clenched earlier and I scattered them in the air, releasing the anxiety of being lost and now found.
 This flower needed to rest its head.